Minoru Arakawa: Biography

 Hiroshi Yamauchi offered Arakawa the job of establishing Nintendo of America; while Yoko opposed the position, having seen the impact of the company on her father's life, Arakawa accepted the offer.
 Arakawa and his wife established an office in Manhattan in 1980, and Arakawa became the company's first president.
 He had modest success at importing arcade games from the parent company in Japan, and then betting his small company on a huge order of Radar Scope with disastrous reception.
 This failure prompted the parent company's innovative creation of Donkey Kong, and he converted his warehouse full of useless Radar Scope units into a phenomenally successful inventory of Donkey Kong units.
 This is the debut of Mario, who Arakawa is credited with naming after the office's Italian landlord Mario Segale.
 Starting in 1985, he and Howard Lincoln were instrumental in rebuilding the North American video game industry from the crash of 1983, with the launch of the Nintendo Entertainment System.
 Arakawa also hired Howard Phillips, who would be invaluable to the creation of the Nintendo Power magazine.
 In January 2002, Arakawa resigned as NoA president and was succeeded by Tatsumi Kimishima, former chief financial officer of Nintendo's Pokémon subsidiary.
 Arakawa won a lifetime achievement award in February 2007 at the Interactive Achievement Awards.

 In January 2006, Arakawa co-founded Tetris Online, Inc. with Henk Rogers and Tetris creator Alexey Pajitnov, which developed various games for Nintendo DS, Wii, iOS, and Facebook.
 Arakawa served as the president of Tetris Online, Inc. until March 2013.
 He is also an advisor to Avatar Reality.

+Arakawa is played by Ken Yamamura in the 2023 movie Tetris.